fpsvogel/blog-2020/posts/2020-12-21-ruby-functional-programming.md

     rescue AppError => e; @err_block.call(e)
     end

 In other words, "Take this file path, load the library from there, then for each user input, take the input and library and run a command based on them, then output the results.
 Handle errors by showing them to the user.
 After input errors, keep asking for input.
-After bigger app errors, end execution.
+After more serious app errors, end execution.
 Errors during library loading will be handled there."

-**NOTE:** The `+` operator before an array converts it to piped arguments.
-The syntax where a block appears after the function class name is achieved through `method_missing`.

-**DIGRESSION ABOUT EXCEPTIONS:** Yes, I know exceptions are poor functional form. *Functional lite*, remember?
-For my purposes, it seems sufficient to use a combination of exceptions and `nil` representing failure.
-(The safe navigation operator `a&.b` and [`Object#presence`](https://apidock.com/rails/Object/presence) make it a lot easier to work with `nil`.)
-So right now the added complexity of [monads](https://dry-rb.org/gems/dry-monads/1.3/) or the [null object pattern](https://avdi.codes/null-objects-and-falsiness/) doesn't seem justified.
-But again, maybe I just need to go learn Haskell and then I'll understand.

-Anyway, this is the vanilla-Ruby equivalent of my monkey-patched code above.
-First, with regular, non-pipeline calls (and here I use the `.()` shortcut for `.call()`):
+This is the vanilla-Ruby equivalent of my monkey-patched code above, first with regular, non-pipeline calls (and here I use the `.()` shortcut for `.call()`):

     module ReadStat
       @err_block = ->(err) { err.show }